vercel/next.js/docs/api-routes/response-helpers.md

 # Response Helpers

-The HTTP Response object, (often abbreviated `res`) includes a set of Express.js-like helper methods to improve the developer experience and increase the speed of creating new API endpoints.
+The HTTP Response object, (often abbreviated as `res`) includes a set of Express.js-like helper methods to improve the developer experience and increase the speed of creating new API endpoints.

 The included helpers are: